Character sketches: Writers retreat

 Lai was a Kevin too, but he lost his name that first day to the other Kevin.
-Lai wore a camera around his neck all the time, and ensured you knew that he knew he looked the stereotype before you could say or even think it.
-It was only the last day when I saw his photos that I realised he’d hoodwinked us all; there wasn’t a single tourist shot, only extreme closeups of different surfaces.
-It was like looking at a carpet catalogue – only textures and colours.
+Lai wore a camera around his neck all the time It was only the last day when I saw his photos that I realised there wasn’t a single tourist shot, only extreme closeups of different surfaces.
+It was like looking at a carpet and tile catalogue – only textures and colours.

 Shane was our guest reader, with us for only one evening.
 She was distant, hilarious, and wore the loudest clothes conceivable.
-By the end of the evening all the women had mascara messes; we looked a family of racoons.
-Truthfully, I became a little obsessed with the woman, and decided any daughter I might one day have would be getting an androgynous name too.
+By the end of the evening all the women had mascara messes.
+Truthfully, I became a little obsessed with the woman, and decided any daughter I might one day have would be getting the same androgynous name.

 Jillian was our ginger-loving cook.
 I don’t think she’d like knowing her name was being shared in print somewhere.